 Overall, much more is required to kick-start a truly green recovery.

-Aside from the European Union's stimulus package, the South Korean 'New Deal', and Spain and France's new policy packages, specific green measures comprise only a small proportion of stimulus to date in G20 countries.
+Aside from the European Union's stimulus package, and the recently announced South Korean 'New Deal', specific green measures comprise only a small proportion of stimulus to date in G20 countries.
 Even Germany's US\$45 billion 'Package for the Future' only accounts for around 3% of its total fiscal stimulus.
-Governments are expected to continue to announce substantial recovery packages in the coming months, which will present a critical opportunity for the inclusion of 'green' stimulus.
+Governments are expected to announce substantial recovery packages in the coming months, which will present a critical opportunity for the inclusion of green stimulus.